alpha-hack-program/intelligent-cd-iberia/intelligent-cd-docs/gitops-documentation/namespace-resources-best-practices.md

 - finalizers: (usually safe to remove for redeployment)
 - ownerReferences: (remove if creating standalone resources)

+NOTE: Super important to remove the namespace definition from the resources metadata section.

 SECTIONS TO COMPLETELY REMOVE:
 - status: ENTIRE status section must be removed (runtime information)
 - spec.template.metadata.creationTimestamp: Remove from pod templates
+- metadata.namespace: Make sure that none of the resources in the output have a namespace specified.

 ANNOTATIONS TO REMOVE WHEN CLEANING YAMLS:
 - kubectl.kubernetes.io/last-applied-configuration: Auto-generated kubectl annotation